Report Filter

 Description

-This Service Area provides overall management direction and administrative support to the Agency's other service areas.
+This Service Area provides overall financial and administrative support to the Agency's other service areas.

 Mission Alignment and Authority

-This Service Area directly aligns with the Agency's mission of making Virginia a better place in which to work, live and conduct business by providing effective and efficient administrative and resource support to achieve the Agency’s mission, while ensuring full compliance with all applicable state and federal rules and regulations, laws, and executive orders.
+This Service Area directly aligns with the Agency's mission of making Virginia a better place in which to live, work and conduct business by providing effective and efficient administrative and resource support to achieve the Agency’s mission, while ensuring full compliance with all applicable state and federal rules and regulations, laws, and executive orders.

 The Code of Virginia, Chapter 1 of Title 40.1, provides for the establishment of the Department of Labor and Industry and establishes the authority of the Commissioner.
 The Code of Virginia, Chapter 1 of Title 40.1, at subsection 5 of §40.1-6, authorizes the Commissioner "to appoint such representatives as may be necessary to aid him in his work; their duties shall be prescribed by the Commissioner."